-5. Complaint Resolution
+6. Complaint Resolution

 During or upon the completion of investigation, the investigators will meet with the Title IX Coordinator, or the appropriate Deputy Title IX Coordinator for review of the information obtained through investigation.
-Based on that meeting, the Title IX Coordinator and/or alleged violation) does not support a finding of a policy violation, then the process will end and the parties will be informed simultaneously in writing of the conclusion and outcome of the investigation.
+Based on that meeting, the Title IX Coordinator and/or Deputy Title IX Coordinator will make a decision on whether there is reasonable cause to proceed with the complaint.
+If the Title IX Coordinator decides that no policy violation has occurred or that the preponderance of evidence (i.e., whether it is more likely than not that the accused individual committed each alleged violation) does not support a finding of a policy violation, then the process will end and the parties will be informed simultaneously in writing of the conclusion and outcome of the investigation.
 After receiving such notification, the complainant may request that the Title IX Coordinator makes an extraordinary determination to re-open the investigation or to forward the matter for a hearing.
 This decision lies in the sole discretion of the Title IX Coordinator.